 With all this emotional baggage towards games based on The Simpsons, I can’t say I expect much out of Itchy and Scratchy—Miniature Golf Madness.
 Especially considering the double whammy of this Game Boy title game being released in the doldrums of the Game Boy, and it being itself a doldrum release of Acclaim’s The Simpsons license deal.
 Acclaim held the licence since the show was popular, and they clearly benefitted from Bartmania in the early 90s.
-They did the clever thing of ridding on the popularity of Bart.
-He was the hot new thing, and they marketed their games as Bart games.
+They did the clever thing of riding on the popularity of Bart.
+He was the hot new thing, and they marketed their games as Bart games more than anything else.
+Bart fight aliens, Bart somehow fights the world.
 The other Simpsons characters were irrelevant.
 They stooped so low as to eventually make a game about Bartman, a five-second gag whose only benefit was that it sounded cool in concept.
-By 1994, when they released this game, Bartmania was over and the show had kept its popularity, but was far from the most talked about show on TV.
-The people at Acclaim tried out weird things with their licence.
-Virtual Bart on SNES and Genesis.
-The Simpsons: Bart & the Beanstalk on Game Boy a couple of months earlier.
+By 1994, when they released this game, Bartmania was over and the show was still relevant, but was far from the most talked about show on TV.
+The people at Acclaim were willing to try weirder things with their licence.
+They did Virtual Bart on SNES and Genesis.
+They somehow published The Simpsons: Bart and the Beanstalk on Game Boy a couple of months earlier.
 Why not try a mini-putt game featuring the cartoon characters that Bart loves?

 I Sure Hope Someone Got Fired for That Blunder